wp-plugins/widget-logic/readme.txt

 = The 'Widget Logic' field is missing or appears elsewhere =

-The plugin uses a tiny bit of javascript to get the field into position on the admin page.
+The plugin uses a tiny bit of javascript* to get the field into position on the admin page.
 As the widget admin uses JS, I feel this is no imposition.
 However it might mean that your browser dislikes the DOM tricks that the JS code adopts.

 I've tested it looks OK on Safari, Firefox and even PC IE6.
 But let me know what browser you are using and I'll see what I can do.

+*As of version 0.4 this is no longer the case.

 == Screenshots ==

 1. The 'Widget logic' field at work in a widget I use.
+(Must update the screenshot to a 2.5 version)
 2. The 'widget_content' filter option is at the foot of the widget admin page.
 (Off by default.)

 == Writing Logic Code ==